givps/AutoScriptXray/README.md

 # FINAL MESSAGE
 - THANK YOU FOR TAKING THE TIME TO READ AND SORRY IF THERE ARE IMPACT WORDS
 - BECAUSE I AM ALSO A HUMAN WHO DOESN'T ESCAPE FROM MISTAKES
+- if you find an error, create a trouble ticket on https://github.com/givps/AutoScriptXray/issues

 <p align="center">
 <a href="https://opensource.org/licenses/MIT"> <img src="https://img.shields.io/badge/License-MIT-yellow.svg" style="max-width:200%;"> <a><img src="https://img.shields.io/badge/Auto_Script_VPS-blue" style="max-width:200%;">